PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 That said, this is a general purpose pattern and can apply to any sort of graphical application.

-We'll going to build up the architecture's APIs from scratch, based on the basic _needs_ of any GUI application:
+We're going to build up the architecture's APIs from scratch, based on the basic _needs_ of any GUI application:

 1. The need to present something onto the screen
 2. The need to base our presentation on data